-It’s the one where most people falter, because for all the information out there on how to do a successful product launch or how to grow your email list, there is strangely very little information out there on how to start a startup.
+It’s the one where most people falter because for all the information out there on how to do a successful product launch or how to grow your email list, there is strangely very little information out there on how to start a startup.

-I suspect one reason many people don’t become entrepreneurs is that they just don’t know where to begin, what that crucial first step is.
+One reason many people don’t become entrepreneurs is that they just don’t know where to begin, what that crucial first step is.

 What we often forget is that the most successful entrepreneurs in the world all started out the same way.
 They didn’t know what the first step was or what they had to do, but they all managed to take it and become the amazing success stories they are today.